tlamadon/dev-container-julia/README.md

  1. copy `.devcontainer` folder from this repo to your project.
 It includes two files, the container description `devcontainer.json` and a `Dockerfile` we wrote that build the container image with all necessary dependencies to run Julia.

-From there, in VSCode you access your file, run julia command, start notebooks.
+From there, in VSCode you can access your file, run julia commands, start notebooks.
 You can even access Jupyterlab by going to the `port` tab in VSCode and clicking on the "open in browser".

 See a step by step tutorial [here](https://github.com/tlamadon/dev-container-julia/wiki/Add-container-to-existing-project).